 Turn off all unnecessary accessories to allow the battery to recharge.

 The normal battery voltage range is 11.5 to 15.5 volts.
-If you have an uplevel DIC, you can monitor the battery voltage by pressing the gages button until BATTERY displays.
+You can monitor the battery voltage by pressing the information button until BATTERY displays.

 CHANGE OIL SOON